pkirkham/pkirkham.github.io/_drafts/2025-11-23-viscosity-modelling.md

  1. **Correlation**: Correlations have been devised from large datasets to predict viscosity for gases and liquids against common field measurements.
 These approaches require that high level fluid parameters such as the gravity and saturation pressures are known.
 For well behaved typical oil and gas fluids, these approaches can be considered robust.
  2. **Theoretical**: Theoretical models combine effects of kinetic theory and intermolecular forces.
 Most approaches are based on the equations derived by Chapman and Enskog.
 Since this approach is based on the behaviour of interactions between colliding molecules, and the attractions (or repulsions) that exist between them, it is only applicable to modelling of gas viscosity.
  3. **Corresponding States**: Based on the principle that fluids will exhibit similar thermodynamic behaviour at the same reduced temperature and reduced pressure, it is possible to create a model for viscosity based on a known fluid and extend this to other components or mixtures.
-It is the [theory of corresponding states](https://en.wikipedia.org/wiki/Theorem_of_corresponding_states) that underpins the well-known Standing and Katz z-factor chart which uses the reduced pressure and reduced temperature to determine the z-factor.
+This is essentially similar to the [theory of corresponding states](https://en.wikipedia.org/wiki/Theorem_of_corresponding_states) that underpins the well-known Standing and Katz z-factor chart which uses the reduced pressure and reduced temperature to determine the z-factor.
 In other words, for any gas at the same conditions relative to its critical point, will exhibit similar deviation from ideal gas behaviour.
  4. **Residual Viscosity**: A relationship between the density of a fluid and its viscosity exists.
 The difference between the viscosity and the viscosity of the fluid at atmospheric conditions is referred to as the residual viscosity.
 It can be shown that values of residual viscosity plotted against density fall onto a curve, and that this appeears to be independent of temperature.
- 5. **Group Contribution Method**: Models based on group contribution methods can support predictive viscosity modelling if the composition of the fluid is known.
+ 5. **Group Contribution Techniques**: Models based on group contribution methods can support predictive viscosity modelling if the composition of the fluid is known.
 These are typically used for low-temperature liquid viscosity approaches where corresponding states methods are less accurate.
 In contrast, group contribution methods take into consideration the effects of the chemical structure on viscosity.

 In the oil and gas industry, both simple correlations and the Lohrenz-Bray-Clark (LBC) method are the most widely used viscosity models.
 This is intruiging given the importance of viscosity to Darcy's equation that governs dynamic flow.
 Would a more fundamental approach not be better?